The NHG Residency Programme offers a five-year programme in Anaesthesiology.

 Years 4 and 5 (the Senior Residency years) will facilitate the resident’s continued growth into an Anaesthesia specialist and leader in the operating theatre.
 The resident’s daily work and training will afford him/her ample opportunity to develop an independent style of practice and pursue his/her clinical, education, and research interests.
 During this time, the resident will continue to be mentored by our specialists on the finer points of honing clinical and non-technical skills, leadership style and ability to manage complex situations and crises.

 A sample rotation chart for one of our residents is illustrated below:

-Our teaching programme is comprehensive and intense.
-We conduct case discussions, journal clubs, evidence-based reviews, and morbidity and mortality meetings several times a week for departmental learning.
-Our intensive examination-based tutorials and viva sessions by our specialists, some of whom are examiners themselves, have produced excellent examination passing rates in our residents.
+Our teaching programme is comprehensive and rigorous.
+We conduct case discussions, journal clubs, evidence-based reviews, and morbidity and mortality meetings weekly for departmental learning.
+Our intensive examination-based tutorials and viva sessions by our specialists, some of whom are examiners themselves, have led excellent performance by our residents.
 We also conduct modular teaching sessions during protected teaching time to systematically cover all subspecialty topics.

-Our specialists also share our expertise with the region through conducting subspecialty courses.
-Among others, there are the TTSH Neuro Anaesthesia course, BASIC course for intensive care medicine, Regional Anaesthesia workshop, and Difficult Airway workshop.
+Our specialists share our expertise with the region through conducting subspecialty courses.
+Among others, there are the TTSH Neuro Anaesthesia course, BASIC course for intensive care medicine and Difficult Airway workshop.
 Our residents are highly encouraged to attend these and other relevant local and overseas conferences to keep abreast of developments in modern day evidence-based anaesthesia.
 All residents in the NHG Residency will also attend courses defined by the Common Core Curriculum to ensure their holistic development as physicians.

 Our residents are actively involved in scholarly and research activities.
 There is a wealth of opportunity for research in both departments and residents will undergo mentoring with experienced faculty members in their area of interest.